 300 shows, 10 venues and 11 days of music make the Festival d’été de Québec one of Canada's biggest music festivals.

-Early July sees international stars and emerging artists playing every style of music coming together for a special time in a special place ─ historic Old Québec!
-There’s music for everyone: rock, French song, hip-hop, electro, jazz, world music greats and much more!
+Early July sees international stars and top new talent playing every style of music coming together for a special time in a special place ─ historic Old Québec!
+There’s music for everyone: rock, folk, hip-hop, electro, French song, jazz, world music and much more!

 If music is the core of the event, the popular street performers on Saint-Jean St., one of the city's oldest and busiest streets, and a host of fun family activities add a colorful accent to the celebrations.